emisasal/rest-api-crud/README.md

 ![databaseSchema](images/bookStore_schema.png)

-A new ERD using `draw.io` with some changes in relations and data types was created taking advantage of some unique postgres features and good practices.
+A new ERD using `draw.io` with some changes in relations and data types was created taking advantage of some unique postgres features.

 ![newDatabaseSchema](images/rest-api-crud.drawio.png)

-For example, all the string values are `TEXT` fiels (postgres recommends against char or varchar with param because it uses more db space), for money values I'm using the `MONEY` field and for dates `TMESTAMPTZ`.
+For example, all the string values are `TEXT` fields (postgres recommends against char or varchar with param because it uses more db space), for money values `MONEY` field and for dates `TMESTAMPTZ`.

-To delete an item with reations (e.g., Books can have many Reviews) the relation params for the model needs to include `onDelete: Cascade`.
+To delete an item with relations (e.g., Books can have many Reviews) the relation params for the model needs to include `onDelete: Cascade`.
 Following the Books example, if a book is deleted all the related reviews will also be deleted.

 ## Database creation

-Following prisma's documentation I created an empty postgres db with the name `rest_api_crud`.
-I'm using **Postgress.app** to create and execute postgres db's and **Postico** for tables visualization and editing.
+Create an empty postgres db with the name `rest_api_crud`.
+In macOS use **Postgress.app** to create and execute postgres db's and **Postico** for tables visualization and editing as alternative to pgcli.

-For migration I used `npx prisma migrate dev --name init`.
+Migrate the models to the db with the script `npx prisma migrate dev --name init`.
-This migrates the models to the db and creates a folder in `/prisma/migrations` with a migration file with the given name (in this case "init").
+This creates a new folder `/prisma/migrations` with a migration file with the name used at the end of the script (in this case "init").
 If not previously installed, the script will install `prisma-client-js` generator to connect to the db.

 > The script for production and testing migrations is `npx prisma migrate deploy`.
 But is only recommended for automated CI/CD pipelines.